-In keeping with Stanford's commitment to the environment, departments should adhere to green purchasing practices whenever possible, taking into account the environmental impact, including but not limited to, the financial and environmental cost of manufacturing, transporting, and disposing of the product.
+In keeping with Stanford's commitment to the environment, departments should adhere to green purchasing practices whenever possible, taking into account the environmental and social impact, including but not limited to, the financial and environmental cost of manufacturing, transporting, and disposing of the product.

 To support responsible purchasing at the university, Stanford Procurement Services provides guidance by purchasing category: